Hint: It has a lot to do with gardening... kinda

 I'm a librarian and an avid reader.
 Whether at work or home, I'm surrounded by books.
 I read using my phone, tablet, computer, Kindle, and of course, actual books.
 I talk about books and recommend them to library patrons everyday.
 I buy books for the Library and myself.

-Despite being such a huge part of my life, the act of writing a . . .
+Despite being such a huge part of my life, the . . .

 An Author Reads a Classic: Now & Then